tagnja/blog/source/draft/mysql-explain.md

 **The select_type Column**

-This column shows whether the row is a simple or complex SELECT (and if it's the latter, which of the three complex types it it).
+This column shows whether the row is a simple or complex SELECT (and if it's the latter, which of the three complex types it is).
 The value `SIMPLE` means the query contains no subqueries or UNIONs.
-If the the query has any such complex subparts, the outermost part is labeled `PRIMARY`, and other parts are labeled as follows:
+If the query has any such complex subparts, the outermost part is labeled `PRIMARY`, and other parts are labeled as follows:

 - `SUBQUERY`.
 A SELECT that is contained in a subquery in the SELECT clause (not in the FROM clause) is labeled SUBQUERY.
 - `DERIVED`.
 A SELECT that is contained in a subquery in the FROM clause.
 The server refers to this as a "derived table" internally, because the temporary table is derived from the subquery.